-You know full well that you’re hitting the targets you need to for SEO success, but does your boss?
+You know full well that you’re hitting the targets you need for SEO success, but does your boss?

 It’s a nightmare situation that many experienced SEOs have been through before.
 The technical and long-term nature of SEO can make it difficult to report.

-We all have to show our working at the end of the month.
+We all have to show our work at the end of the month.
 You are expected to provide details of your SEO effectiveness regardless of whether you are working with a client or senior management.

 Expressing the benefit of your various technical actions to management that pronounces SEO “see-yo” isn’t easy!
 While you can expect a basic level of understanding from your bosses, it’s very commonly the case that the finer details critical to your day-to-day success can be hard to convey.

 There are fundamental details to ongoing SEO that you can keep consistent while showing the effects.
 The key to creating effective SEO reports is to maintain consistency and focus on actionable items and emerging themes.

 Focus on The KPIs Your Clients And Management Wants

 While you might be very proud of your efforts in a particular area for a period, sometimes those you report to are not interested.
 SEO reporting is the art of knowing who your audience is and what they want to hear.